PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 - Use npm packages
 - Use Pipedream managed auth for a 3rd party app

-> If you previously developed actions using Pipedream's UI, we recommend reviewing our [migration guide](/components/migrating/) after completing this quickstart.
+> **NOTE:** If you previously developed actions using Pipedream's UI, we recommend reviewing our [migration guide](/components/migrating/) after completing this quickstart.

 ## Prerequisites